 A bacterial culture can identify the organism causing the condition and indicate the most effective antibiotic.

 How is cellulitis treated?

-Your doctor will consider your age, overall health and severity of the condition when determining what for you.
+Your healthcare provider will consider your age, overall health and severity of the condition when determining the appropriate treatment for you.

 Getting treated right away can help prevent the spread of cellulitis.
 Treatment may include: